jeeberrr/Vyper/README.md

 # HOW TO USE

-WINDOWS SPECIFIC: google how to install mingw and how to get gcc cause its a build dep, too long of a tut to link here just google or ask claude or smthn idk man.
+WINDOWS SPECIFIC: visit [here](https://phoenixnap.com/kb/install-gcc-windows) to learn how to install GCC on windows

 run either install or install.bat (depending if your system is linux or windows)

-run builder.exe
+run the builder (either builder or builder.exe)

-use command help
+use command help to see full syntax for everything

-go from there

 ## AI DISCLAIMER: The only parts of this code that were written by AI was the assembly (im not gonna bother learning assembly).